webcrumbs/javascript-crumbs/chapters/statements/Readme.md

 > }
 > ```

-### The for Statement
+### The `for` statement

-The for statement is a pre-test loop with code before entering the loop and post-loop code.
+The `for` statement is a pre-test loop with code before entering the loop and post-loop code.

 ```js
 for (initialization; expression; post-loop-expression) statement
 ```

 > #### Note
-> The for loops can be nested within each other.
+> The `for` loops can be nested within each other.
 >
 > ```js
 > var s = '\n';